What is Flu?

 Everyone is at risk for being infected with the influenza virus, and anyone can spread the disease to others.

-Flu spreads from person-to-person when people cough, sneeze, or talk, or even when a person touches a surface or object that has the flu virus on it and then touches their own mouth or nose.
+Flu spreads from person-to-person when people cough, sneeze, talk, or when a person touches a surface or object that has the flu virus on it and then touches their own mouth or nose.

 The flu is often confused with the common cold, but flu symptoms tend to develop quickly - usually one to four days after a person is exposed to the flu virus.
 Symptoms are usually more severe than the typical sneezing and congestion associated with the common cold.